tonik/stylelint-config/README.md

 # stylelint-config

-> A shareable config for stylelint used at Tonik
+> A shareable stylelint config for CSS used at Tonik

 ## Installation